joemoose/psiops/docs/combat.md

 ### Free Attacks

-All affected creatures are pinned for their combat round.
-Pinned targets generally remain behind full cover and avoid exposing themselves to attack unless they have no other choice or are fanatical or mindless.
+All targets in a suppressed zone are pinned down for their combat round.
+Pinned targets generally remain behind cover and avoid exposing themselves to attack unless they have no other choice or are fanatical or mindless.

 If a pinned target becomes visible to you, for example, by attacking or moving out of cover, you may immediately interrupt their turn to make a **free attack** with *advantage* against them.